haroonwaves/ramifyjs/app/content/docs/guides/search.md

 ---
 title: 'Search'
-description: 'Full-text search and filtering strategies in Ramify-DB'
+description: 'Full-text search and filtering strategies in Ramify JS'
 ---

 ## Search Strategies

-Ramify DB is primarily an in-memory document store with exact-match indexing.
+Ramify JS is primarily an in-memory document store with exact-match indexing.
 It does **not** have a built-in full-text search engine (like ElasticSearch or multiple-token indexing).
 However, because it runs in-memory, you can implement efficient search strategies using standard JavaScript or lightweight helper libraries.